AlmaCookBook/AlmaCookBook.github.io/docs/recipes/matlab-python.md

 # Running Matlab code from Python on Alma

 Running MatLab code from python requires the installation of an additional package called `matlab.engine`.
-This package is not available in the default conda channels, so you will need to install it from the MathWorks channel.
+This package is installed from python's pip into a mamba environment.

-Older versions of matlab required an installation from within a matlab installation directory on Alma, but newer versions do not require this.
-We need to control the version to be compaptible with Alma - pythons 3.9, 3.10 and 3.11 are compatible with R2023b for example and compatible with maatlabengine==23.2.1
+We need to control the version to be compaptible with Alma - pythons 3.9, 3.10 and 3.11 are compatible with the latest Alma installtion of matlab R2023b, and compatible with maatlabengine==23.2.1

 ## Log onto an interactive sessiopn on Alma
 ```shell